tfwright/live_admin/README.md

 ## Development environment

-This repo has been configured to run the application in Docker.
-Simply run `docker compose up` and navigate to http://localhost:4000
+This repo has been configured to run the application in [Docker](https://www.docker.com/) using [Compose](https://docs.docker.com/compose/).

 The Phoenix app is running the `app` service, so all mix command should be run there.
 Examples: